 Best Canadian Personal Finance BlogRead More

 Money: it impacts so many aspects of your life.
 How you handle it, save it, and spend it can say a lot about you.
 Ask yourself: “What’s important about money to me?”
-1 I have asked this question to thousands of people in the last 20 years.
+1 Prefer an overview?
+Like videos?
+Check out our whiteboard video, or read the full post below!
+I have asked this question to thousands of people in the last 20 years.
 Every answer is unique.
 Understanding how you feel about money is the first step in an effective financial plan to create the life you want.
 It’s not about the money – it’s about your life.
-It’s different for everybody, but there are some common themes in how people feel about money, and what it…Read More
+It’s different for everybody,…Read More

 I am thrilled that my recent interview by IdeaMensch is now featured on their site.
 They know what they are doing.
 Very insightful questions!
 What question leads to this answer?
 “Think outside the box.
 First understand the issues in-depth.
 Then think about what works.
 Very often, there is a better idea than the conventional method.”
 Definitely worth reading.
 It is here: IdeaMensch Interview with Ed Rempel EdRead More